apache/sirona/src/site/markdown/instrumentation.md

 # CDI

-You just need to decorate your CDI bean/method with the interceptor binding `org.apache.commons.monitoring.cdi.Monitored`.
+You just need to decorate your CDI bean/method with the interceptor binding `org.apache.sirona.cdi.Monitored`.

 For instance: